World Cup hosts Russia ‘not a footballing nation’ — Nigeria Today

 “I have spent a lot of time thinking about how we can use the legacy of the World Cup,” he said.

-The post World Cup hosts Russia ‘not a footballing nation’ appeared first on The Independent Uganda:.
+The post World Cup hosts Russia ‘not a footballing nation’ appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share